markshust/docker-magento/README.md

 After doing so, copy `src/auth.json.sample` to `~/.composer/auth.json`.
 Then update the username and password values with your Magento public and private keys, respectively.
 The entire `~/.composer` directory is remotely mounted to the container, so Composer will automatically see your keys to authenticate.

 The other option is copy `src/auth.json.sample` to `src/auth.json`.
-Then, update your

-- `cp src/auth.json.sample src/auth.json`

-Then update the username and password values with your Magento public and private keys, respectively.
+Then, uncomment the following line in `docker-compose.dev.yml` so it reads:

+`- ./src/auth.json:/var/www/html/auth.json:delegated`

 ### Xdebug & VS Code